greenturtle135/MBiol_model_outputs/README.md

 # MBiol_model_outputs
 Bayesian model regression model outputs are stored in this repository.
 This Masters project investigates the impact of social behaviour on gut-dwelling communities (both the gut parasitome and microbiome).
+Download the .html file to see model ouptuts for each subquestion.

 This study investigates 3 key questions: